-Jason and Wendi have been serving with FMWM in Asia since 2011.
-They currently serve in Chiang Mai, Thailand, supporting the growth and development of the FMC in Thailand and broader Southeast Asia.
-Through graphic design, English education, discipleship and hospitality, Jason and Wendi assist with the overall strategy of FMWM Asia to raise 10,000 FMC leaders for Asia.
+Jason and Wendi began their service with FMWM – Asia in 2011.
+They currently live in Chiang Mai, Thailand, supporting the growth and development of God’s kingdom in Thailand and broader Southeast Asia.
+Through graphic design, English education at Chiang Mai University’s School of Medicine, mentee relationships with Thai doctors and medical professionals, and the discipleship and mentoring of Thai pastors and leaders, Jason assists with the overall strategy of Asia to reach 1 million Asians for Jesus and raise 10,000 leaders.

 Pray For